technowizardbob/profiles/scripts/todo/README.md

 Creates an SQLite3 file in ~/.todo/todo.db

-Requires: php 7.0 CLI or better for Lib-Sodium Crypto, also sqlite3 for PHP.
+Requires: php 8.0 CLI or better for Lib-Sodium Crypto, also sqlite3 for PHP.

 FROM: https://github.com/tryingtoscale/todo

-Author: Robert Strutts
+# If you already have the newest version of PHP, then disable PHP post installer:
+$ touch /opt/profiles/skip_php_check